alexiynew/neutrino_framework/README.md

 # Neutrino framework

-The lightweight game framework, with no third-party dependencies, made for fun.
+A lightweight game framework, with no third-party dependencies, made for fun.

 ## It's crossplatform
 Kinda.
 By now Linux, Windows, and macOS are supported.